CN-TU/py_clureal-experiments/README.md

 <br>

-- **Datasets**.
+### Datasets

 Datasets used in the experiments that were not generated with MDCGen (https://github.com/CN-TU/mdcgen-matlab) must be downloaded from the author's website:

     http://cs.uef.fi/sipu/datasets/